sairyy/zshow.nvim/README.md

 - `K` - open the plugin's git repo (uses `vim.ui.open`)
     + local repos are opened with `:tabedit` instead

-No global keybindings are created by default, but you can add your own:
+No global keybinds are created by default, but you can add your own:

 ```lua
 vim.keymap.set('n', '<leader>zs', '<cmd>ZShow<cr>', { desc = 'View installed plugins' })